spl1nes/blog/content/blog/dev/20180830_bug-hunt_-_un-initialized_global_values.md

 * I was not using variable variables
 * The complexity of the application at least from my perspective was low and shouldn't have caused hiccups for the compiler
 * The execution time was fast
-* This bug only sometimes ocurred (even if nothing was changed request wise)
+* This bug only sometimes occurred (even if nothing was changed request wise)

 Fast forward some weeks/months I re-installed Apache2 and PHP and didn't have this problem any longer.